korhankilinckaya/korhankilinckaya/README.md

 I worked mostly on Agile managed teams and projects with the CI/CD processes.
 I have an Agile mindset and Agile leadership contributions in the past projects.

-- 🔭 I’m currently working as a freelancer on Upwork
+- 🔭 I’m currently working as a Software Engineer
 - 🌱 I’m currently learning AWS, Kubernetes, Docker
 - 📫 How to reach me: korhankilinckaya@gmail.com